vinitraj10/Django-React-Blog/README.md

-# Demo

-<a href="http://djminapi.herokuapp.com"> Backend api</a>

-<a href="http://djmin.herokuapp.com"> Main application</a>

 # Overview
-This application helps the user to Read,Create,Delete,Update the Blog post,The app uses django for the server side and React for the client side of the application.
+This application is a simple sho where user can buy the products and rate there buyed product,edit there ratings and get overall average rating of any product.

 <h3>Feautures:-</h3>
 <ul>